ARMmbed/mbed-tools/README.md

 ## Overview

 This is the **future** command line tool for Mbed OS.
-It provides the ability to detect Mbed Enables devices connected by USB, checkout Mbed projects and perform builds amongst other operations.
+It provides the ability to detect Mbed Enabled devices connected by USB, checkout Mbed projects and perform builds amongst other operations.

 > :warning: While this package is generally available it is not complete.
 The available functionality can be viewed with